hashworks-code/littlebrahma.v2/_practice/brandandComm.md

          content: We don’t restrict ourselves by training our designers to become expert in different disciplines of design
     - list:
          title: Hybrid Roles
-         content: Most of our folks wear multiple hats while working with a customer.
+         content: Most of our folks wear multiple hats.
 Our designers understand different stakeholders constraints to achieve the business goals
 ourdifferenciate: We have great storytellers who understand the pulse of your end customers.
 They narrate your brand story with clear emphasis on your organization vision, values and voice.

 ---